sachaservan/cprf/README.md

 ## ⚠️ Important Warning

-<b>This implementation of is intended for _research purposes only_.
+<b>This implementation is intended for _research purposes only_.
 The code has NOT been vetted by security experts.
 As such, no portion of the code should be used in any real-world or production setting!</b>

 ## License